-During fiscal year 2001, the School District issued a \$200,000 tax anticipation note for the purpose of rolling over energy conservation notes first issued by the School District in 1993.
-The note will be repaid August 27, 2002, with tax revenue.
+During fiscal year 2002, the School District issued a \$150,000 tax anticipation note for the purpose of rolling over energy conservation notes first issued by the School District in 1993.
+A portion (as described in Note 23) of the note will be repaid August 22, 2002, with tax revenue.
 The full faith and credit of the School District backs this note.
 The note liability is reflected in the permanent improvement capital projects fund.